 |Strategy||Number of Trades||P/L in Pips||P/L in %||Max Drawdown|

 |Buy And Hold||1||-3,416.66||-3.42||25.44|

 The data showed that over the past 5-years, the indicator that performed the best on its own was the Ichimoku Kinko Hyo indicator.
 It generated a total profit of $30,341, or 30.35%.
 Over 5 years, that gives us an average of just over 6% per year!

 Think of all those martial arts movies you watched growing up.
-Aside from The Rock and the People's Elbow, no one relied on just one move to beat all the bad guys.
-Each of them used a combination of moves to get the job done.
+Aside from The Rock and the People’s Elbow, no one relied on just one move to beat all the bad guys.
+The Rock used a combination of moves to get the job done.